miguelrcborges/archinstallscript/README.md

 - desktop: Choose the Desktop Environment you want between gnome, kde and xfce.
 Defaults to gnome. *Only if desktop is selected*
 - username: Username for the user account.
 Defaults to "user"
 - userpw: Password for the user account.
 Defaults to "user"
+- winefi: Windows EFI partition to be detected by grub

 Optional
 - swap: swap partition